 Hence, designs with empty hollow spaces, overhanging features and very thin features which usually require support is no longer a problem printing with SLS, thus offering the product designers a large scope for design freedom.

 Parts with complex internal components, channels, can be built without compromising the design as there is no fuss of support structures.
-SLS can be the best solution for printing complex designs instead of printing in multiple parts which generally is an issue when the alternatives like FDM are used.
+SLS can be the best solution for printing complex designs instead of printing in multiple parts which generally is an issue when the alternatives like fused deposition modeling (FDM) are used.

 SLS is a fast 3D printing technology